 It is important to know how CSS handles height values before fixing the issue.
 Let’s say that when you set the element height as a percentage, the browser makes this out based on the height of its parent element.
 If the parent element does not have a set height, the height based on percentage won’t work.

-While percentage width works based on the viewport or parent block, percentage height needs the parent element to have a defined height.
-If the parent element’s height isn’t set, the browser can’t calculate the child element’s height.
+While percentage width works based on the viewport or parent block, percentage height in CSS needs the parent height in CSS to be a defined height, which means setting the CSS height as 100% will only work if all the element’s parents’ height in CSS have been defined.
+If the element’s parent height in CSS isn’t set, the browser can’t calculate the element’s parent height in CSS.

 Example: